India News | Smog Towers ‘quick Fix', No Scientific Evidence They Tackle Pollution Long-term: Experts | LatestLY

 In November 2019, an expert panel estimated that Delhi will need a total of 213 anti-smog towers to battle the pollution crisis.

 In 2018, China built a 100-metre smog tower in Xian.
-The project led to noticeable improvement in air quality in the city, according to the researchers from the Chinese Academy of Sciences, who monitored the project.
+The project led to noticeable improvement in air quality in the city, according to researchers from the Chinese Academy of Sciences who monitored the project.

 However, experts in India were unimpressed.